ACS-Population-Science/ACS-Guideline-Scores/README.md

----
-editor_options:
-  markdown:
-    wrap: sentence
----

 # ACS-Guideline-Scores

 *This is the in-development version.
 Please share comments, suggestions and errors/bugs found, either directly on the Github page or by emailing [kathryn.chiang\@cancer.org](mailto:kathryn.chiang@cancer.org){.email}.*

 ## Overview

 `ACS-Guideline-Scores` is an R package designed to provide user-friendly, streamlined methods for calculating the [2020 American Cancer Society (ACS) Guideline for Diet and Physical Activity for Cancer Prevention](https://acsjournals.onlinelibrary.wiley.com/doi/full/10.3322/caac.21591) and [2022 ACS Guideline for Nutrition and Physical Activity for Cancer Survivors](https://acsjournals.onlinelibrary.wiley.com/doi/10.3322/caac.21721).
 It contains functions for operationalizing the 2020 ACS Guideline Score and each of the four individual lifestyle behavior components that make up the total score: body weight (via body mass index, BMI), physical activity (PA), diet, and alcohol intake.
 The code provided here corresponds with *Scoring Alignment with the American Cancer Society Guidelines for Cancer Prevention and Cancer Survivors (Chiang et al., manuscript under review)*.

 ### What are the `ACS-Guideline-Scores`?